anthonythorp/blockchain-developer-bootcamp-final-project/README.md

-Point 3 above is the one I want to focus on above, but I am not yet sure how far into 1 and 2 I need to include for practical purposes.
-However, for this project I will regard receipt of services as automatic/assumed and the benefit of this solution will be:
+Point 3 above is what I will focus on for this project, but I am not yet sure how far into 1 and 2 I need to include for practical purposes.
+To simplify the business process I will regard receipt of services as automatic/assumed and the benefit of this solution will be:
 1. confirmation of the identity of the invoice issuer, and
 2. the invoice can only be issued once, and
-3. verification that the invoice has been paid (the invoice cannot be paid twice)
+3. verification as to whether the invoice has been paid (the invoice cannot be paid twice)